Many people are looking for a way to better themselves and learning how to write in a journal for self improvement is one way of doing that.

 Write down how you helped or supported someone.
 Your small acts of kindness can mean you make a positive difference in someone else’s life.
 Using your journal, devise a plan as to how you will spread happiness and kindness throughout your neighborhood.

-Practicing positive self-affirmations is very important, for they will help motivate and encourage you to push forward with your quest for self improvement.
+Practicing positive self-affirmations is very important, for they will help motivate and encourage you to push forward with your quest for self-improvement.
 Write down in your journal all the positive things that you have going for you.
-For example, you are smart, you are beautiful, you are confident, you deserve the best, you can achieve anything.
+For example, you are smart, you are beautiful, you are confident, you deserve the best, and you can achieve anything.

 Thinking and writing positive things about yourself will allow your mind to absorb and process them and as a result, you will come to know that you are truly changing and improving.

 11. List The Things That Make You Happy